Toyota 2UZ-FE 4.7 V8: Specs, Reliability & High Mileage Guide - Battle Born

 Weight ~540 lbs (dry) due to cast iron block

 The engine's undersquare design (longer stroke than bore) emphasizes torque over high-revving power, making it perfect for towing and off-roading.
 Pre-2005 models used a timing belt, while VVT-i versions added variable timing for better fuel economy.
-It's a non-interference engine, meaning a timing belt failure won't cause catastrophic valve-piston collisions—a thoughtful design touch that enhances its forgiving nature.
+It's a non-interference engine, meaning a timing belt failure won't cause catastrophic valve-piston collisions, a thoughtful design touch that enhances its forgiving nature.
+For comprehensive technical breakdowns, the Low Offset 2UZ-FE guide and the Toyota UZ engine family Wikipedia page are the two most reliable technical references.

 Why the 2UZ-FE Earned Its Legendary Status